Loilo/generate-nodes/README.md

 ## Run

 ### Browser
 This function is designed to run in the browser.
-It will define a global `generateNodes()` function that will work as explained in the next section.
+It will define a global `generateNodes()` function that will work as explained in the *Usage* section.
 ```html
 <script src="node_modules/generate-nodes/dist/generate-nodes.min.js"></script>
 ```